Bluueey/BluemuchHub/README.md

 # Where can i view the scripts?
 Go to my github profile, there are all the scripts there if you want the source.
 Some are not obsuficated

+# Supported Games
+You can also do /console but Supported are: BedWars, SkyWars, PrisonLife, Critical Strike, Slap Battles, Pet Simulator X